koldinger/Tardis/README.md

 Should probably run as root.
 Basic operation is thus: tardis [--port <targetPort>] [--server <host>] [--ssl] /path/to/directory-to-backup <more paths here>
 Use the --ssl if your connection is SSL enabled.
-If you wish encrypted backups, add the --password or --password-file options to specify a password.  ~~Note, if you use encrypted backups, you must always specify the same password.
-Tardis doesn't currently check, but you're in a heap of pain of you get it wrong.
-Or at least a LOT of wasted disk space, and unreadable files.~~
+If you wish encrypted backups, add the --password or --password-file options to specify a password.

 Your first backup will take quite a while.
 Subsequent backups will be significantly faster.